Soulful, Compassionate Counselling:

 I regularly facilitate workshops on body image, sexuality and intimacy.
 In recent years I have delivered training to local healthcare workers working in end-of-life care, working with people with cancer (and their relatives), and working in the local hospital.
 I have also delivered training on running groups and on understanding trauma.

-My most recent professional development has been attending a weekend on shame and a 'Poetry, Politics and Psychotherapy' conference organised by Re-vision in London in September 2018.
+My most recent professional development has been attending trainings on 'Taking Psychotherapy Outside', exploring how to work in a natural environment such as parkland and woodland.
 Other recent professional development includes training in Mental Health First Aid and in 'Solution Focused Therapy'.

 Why I became a therapist

 I became a therapist as I experienced its power for myself.
 Oh, the relief I felt!
 Someone to whom I could go every week and who was there to listen to me and my stories, feelings and thoughts.
 Someone with whom it was ok to feel angry, sad, lonely, excited, confused, hopeful...or numb.
 Someone who I grew to trust and who modelled such compassion that I could start to treat myself compassionately, too.
 And someone who was authentic, challenging me in service of me becoming more true to myself, and living my life as the person I knew I was.

 Am I the therapist you are looking for?
 Click here..

 Some people describe it as 'talk therapy' where you would arrange to see a counsellor, for example, me, and we would agree to meet for several 50-minute sessions, most often on a weekly basis.

 It is a space for you to bring whatever you need to bring - for example, you may want to talk about the events of the previous week, what is on your mind, your feelings or a dilemma you are facing.
 Or you may want to say very little, and have time for yourself, knowing that someone is there to see and hear you if you choose.